EmadARN/AdliKaraComapanyV1/README.md

-# Technologies used to build this AdliKara company(v1) project
+# Technologies used to build the AdliKara company(v1) project
 # 1)JS
 # 2)REACT
 # 3)REACT BOOTSTRAP